tobyhodges/lesson-sprint-recommendations/during.md

 - **Set up a place for shared note-taking.**
   This document should be visible to all participants and persist beyond the end of the sprint.
+- **Run a "sprint primer" session.** A primer session helps contributors get oriented with the structure of your lesson and its associated repository, the setup required to work on the lesson
+  (e.g. local builds to preview lesson webpages), and the communication channels that will be used during and in-between the sprint sessions.
+  You could run this primer session a day or two before the sprint begins, or as the first session of the sprint event itself, before co-working sessions begin.
 - **Hold regular, scheduled check-ins** to allow contributors to report on their progress, including what they've achieved, what's blocking their progress,